-The Children’s Home of Jefferson County's (CHJC) Therapeutic Crisis Respite Program (TCRP) is a unique short-term (not to exceed 14 days) residential program for youth aged 10 through 17, experiencing a mental health crisis and requiring 24 hour supervision but who do not meet admission criteria for hospitalization.
+The Children’s Home of Jefferson County's (CHJC) Therapeutic Crisis Respite Program (TCRP) is a unique short-term (not to exceed 14 days) residential program for youth ages 10 through 17, experiencing a mental health crisis and requiring 24 hour supervision but do not meet admission criteria for hospitalization.
 The program serves Jefferson, Lewis, and St. Lawrence County youth.
 Services will include psychiatric examinations, medication evaluations, crisis intervention, individual, family, and group therapy, peer advocacy, and psychological testing.
 To ensure the family receives adequate community support to prevent future crises, and to reduce the intensity and duration of crises that do arise, prior to admission and after discharge, youth and families will receive services based on the care coordination model.

 Through a Family-Centered, Trauma-Informed Approach, we will:

 - Stabilize youth and families in crisis in the least restrictive manner;

 - Minimize the likelihood of the youth and family experiencing further trauma, while promoting a safe, structured, and healing environment for all;

 - Assist the youth and family in identifying the underlying purpose of the behavior which led to the intervention;

 - Empower youth and families to identify their strengths and use them to develop strategies to cope with future events;

 - Assist families in identifying their strengths and needs through administration of the Child and Adolescent Needs and Strengths (CANS) assessment tool;